PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-06 07:26:35
+Last updated: 2024-04-06 07:27:09
-Random Quote: I feel like you ruined me forever. - Maddy Perez
+Random Quote: Old stories are like old friends, Old Nan used to say.
+You have to visit them from time to time.  -  Bran Stark